 This is by far the most asked question throughout the entire Soundproofing Industry.
 It is a question asked by prominent architects, engineers, major developers, and contractors.
 We are now finding that this is also a major concern of individual homeowners, apartment dwellers, and condo owners alike.
-How do I soundproof my home from the noisy neighbors above?
+How do I soundproof a room from the noisy neighbors above?

 Many factors need to be considered when assessing an upstairs noise issue.
 The first question you should ask is simply this, is the problem impact noise, or simply airborne noise (TV’s, Stereos, telephones etc.) traveling down from above.
 Nine times out of ten, impact noise is the main issue.

 What is impact noise?
 It is the noise caused by people or animals walking across the floor above (generally hardwood).
 This type of noise is considered to be structure borne noise and is one of the most difficult noises there is to combat.
 Impact noise is simply sound that travels directly through the joisting structure of the floor above, directly into the hard mounted ceiling below.
 Another term for this is known as “foot fall “noise.
 Impact noise travels through the wooden structure at speeds of over 1200 times faster than the transmission of sound traveling through ambient air.
 Keep in mind that most home joisting systems as well as studded walls are generally 16 inches on center, so not only do you get the speed of the impact noise heading downward, but the perfectly spaced joists act as tuning forks thus causing the sound to sustain (last longer) compounding the impact problem tremendously.
 The best and most effective way to stop impact noise from above is to isolate the joist structure and the floor above (which is generally hardwood) from the ceiling below.